-When it came to representing numbers, the Greeks utilized their classic twenty-four character alphabet but added back digamma (stigma), koppa and san (sampi).
-The below twenty-seven letters, with the numeric values they represent, have been in use from at least the third century B.C. to modern times (The Universal History of Numbers, page 220).
+When it came to representing numbers, the Greeks utilized their classic twenty-four character alphabet but added back digamma to represent the number 6, koppa to represent 90, and san (sampi) to represent 900 (The Universal History of Numbers, page 220).

 their numeric values